-MSTC126 Massage Rules and Ethics 1 CLASS HOUR/1 CREDIT

-This course focuses upon specific ethics of the profession of massage, as exemplified in various codes of ethics of major massage professional organizations.
+MSTC126 Massage Rules and Ethics 1 CLASS HOUR/ 1 CREDIT Massage Rules and Ethics focuses on the specific ethics of Massage Therapy profession as exemplified in various codes of ethics of national massage therapy organizations.
 This course will also cover current NH Rules governing massage therapy and therapists.

-MSTC131 Pathology 3 CLASS HOURS/3 CREDITS
+MSTC131 Pathology 3 Class Hours/ 3 Credits

-Pathology is the study of the nature of diseases and the structural and functional changes produced by them.
-Massage therapists are ethically and legally responsible for recognizing client's deviations from normal health, knowing if massage is indicated or contraindicated, and referring the client to the appropriate health practitioner when indicated.
-The purpose of this course is to provide the student with the knowledge base upon which s/he can create a safe and responsible practice of massage therapy.
-(Prerequisite: MSTC101)
+Pathology is the study of the nature of disease.
+Massage Therapists are ethically and legally responsible for recognizing a client's deviations from normal health and knowing if a massage is appropriate.
+This course provides the student with the knowledge base upon which s/he can create a safe and responsible practice of Massage Therapy.
+(Prerequisites: SCIC111)